top of page

 • What do you find most rewarding about being a Mentor for emerging natural resource professionals?

 The most rewarding part of being a Mentor is exchanging knowledge with bright, dedicated conservationists.
-I get to share my experiences in salmon conservation, and they share the latest science that interests them, what’s new in undergraduate and graduate education, the job and housing market situation, etc. Members also bring fresh perspectives and insights into my work, which I’m extremely grateful for.
+I get to share my experiences in salmon conservation, and they share the latest science that interests them, what’s new in undergraduate and graduate education, the job and housing market situation, etc. Corpsmembers also bring fresh perspectives and insights into my work, which I’m extremely grateful for.

 Suzanne Whelan